 PASCAGOULA INDIANS.
 When first known in 1699 the Pascagoula (Pacha-Ogoula, Pascagola, Pascaboula, Paskaguna) Indians lived in southwestern Alabama and southeastern Mississippi, but in the middle eighteenth century they crossed the Mississippi and settled near the mouth of the Red River in Louisiana.
 In the early nineteenth century pressure from American settlers forced them farther westward.
 Some of the Pascagoulas entered Texas and lived with the Biloxi Indians near the Neches River in the area of present Angelina County, and others seem to have settled on the Red River in northeastern Texas.
 Most of the Pascagoula Indians in Texas probably accompanied the Biloxis to Indian Territory, now Oklahoma, but at least a few remained and evidently joined the Alabama Indians of present Polk County (two of their descendants were found there in 1908).
 Some linguists have considered the Pascagoulas as Siouan, others as Muskhogean.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PASCAGOULA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp36.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "PASCAGOULA INDIANS," accessed March 28, 2020, http://www.tshaonline.org/handbook/online/articles/bmp36.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.